 A few thoughts on other Domke bags I have owned.

 The F6 is basically an F3 without side pockets.
-It is a nice little bag, ideal as a mirrorless kit bag as it is more square than tall, so small gear does not disappear inside. the front pocket is zipped also.
+It is a nice little bag, ideal as a mirrorless kit bag as it is more square than tall, so small gear does not disappear inside. the front pocket is zippered also.

-The F5b is, I think the ideal day bag for a mirrorless street kit or a small SLR kit.
+The F5b is, I think the ideal day bag for a mirrorless street kit or a minimalist-small SLR kit.
 Even though it is tiny, it carries easily 2 OMD cameras with small to medium primes attached to each or a smallish (75-300) tele zoom.
 If I had one it would be coming to Japan next trip (maybe it will come back?).

 The F5c.
 This is a "Tardis" of a bag.
 The design is odd, but brilliant.
 They have taken an F5b, added another floor, but given it a front entrance on the ground floor.
 You can put the same load as the F5b in the top and up to 3 prime lenses or equivalent in the bottom behind the front door, giving you depth without the need to empty out the bag to access the bottom (except the rugged wear F5xz that lacks the front access possibly due to the zip not being as water proof as the fabric?).
-It comes with two, narrow, three part, jointed dividers to create steps, straight lines, "L" shapes or "U" shapes inside.
+It comes with two, narrow, three panel, jointed dividers to create steps, straight lines, "L" shapes or "U" shapes inside.
 I once carried a 5D mk2 with a 35 f2 mounted and 85 f1.8 in the top, a 17-40 L in the lower compartment and a 70-200 F4L lengthways from the top down and it did not feel heavy.
 My only slight dislike of the F5 bags is the zip top, but the large velcro flap usually makes it unnecessary.

 F832.
 Not sure what I was thinking, but this one is a monster.
 It looks lovely and actually is, but it is designed for journalists with pro SLR cameras, big lenses with hoods in shooting position and large lap tops etc. Not me at all.